erichegt/askbot-devel/askbot/doc/source/initial-configuration.rst

     `askbot-setup` adds those files to the directory you select (and some more things specific to Askbot).

 .. versionadded:: 0.7.23
     `askbot-setup` also have command line arguments such as folder name(name), database name, database password and database user also added verbosity support.
+    You can also specify a local settings file to append it's contents to the deployment settings file.

 .. note::